Endrf/mcserversoft-api-discord-bot/README.md

   #### apistatus - Displays the connection to the api. ([ONLINE] or [OFFLINE] + reason)
   #### version - Displays the version of mcss, api, and whether it's a dev build or not.
   #### servers - Displays all the servers you have on mcss.
-  #### serversfull - Displays all more information on all the servers you have on mcss
+  #### serversfull - Displays more information on all the servers you have on mcss
 ## Work In Progress Commands
   #### server (server name/id) - Display info on a single server
   #### serverfull (server name/id) - Display more info on a single server